1964 United States presidential election: Ads and slogans

 Johnson positioned himself as a moderate, and succeeded in portraying Goldwater as an extremist.
 CIA Director William Colby asserted that Tracy Barnes instructed the CIA to spy on the Goldwater campaign and the Republican National Committee, to provide information to Johnson's campaign; E. Howard Hunt, later implicated as a ringleader in the Watergate scandal, disputed this, instead claiming the operation had been ordered by the White House.
+In his memoir Goldwater reported that during his 1964 campaign "our telephones had been bugged" and "our security had been penetrated.
+The opposition appeared to possess some of the details of our plans and strategies the minute a decision was made".

 Goldwater had a habit of making blunt statements about war, nuclear weapons, and economics that could be turned against him.
 Most famously, the Johnson campaign broadcast a television commercial on September 7 dubbed the "Daisy Girl" ad, which featured a little girl picking petals from a daisy in a field, counting the petals, which then segues into a launch countdown and a nuclear explosion.
 The ads were in response to Goldwater's advocacy of "tactical" nuclear weapons use in Vietnam.
 "Confessions of a Republican", another Johnson ad, features a monologue from a man who tells viewers that he had previously voted for Eisenhower and Nixon, but now worries about the "men with strange ideas", "weird groups", and "the head of the Ku Klux Klan" who were supporting Goldwater; he concludes that "either they're not Republicans, or I'm not".
 Voters increasingly viewed Goldwater as a right-wing fringe candidate.
 His slogan, "In your heart, you know he's right", was successfully parodied by the Johnson campaign into, "In your guts, you know he's nuts", or, "In your heart, you know he might" (as in "he might push the nuclear button"), or even, "In your heart, he's too far right".

 The Johnson campaign's greatest concern may have been voter complacency leading to low turnout in key states.
 To counter this, all of Johnson's broadcast ads concluded with the line: "Vote for President Johnson on November 3.
 The stakes are too high for you to stay home."
 The Democratic campaign used two other slogans: "All the way with LBJ"; and, "LBJ for the USA".

 The election campaign was disrupted for a week by the death of former president Herbert Hoover on October 20, 1964, because it was considered disrespectful to be campaigning during a time of mourning.
 Hoover died of natural causes.
 He had been U.S. president from 1929 to 1933.
 Both major candidates attended his funeral.

 Johnson led in all opinion polls by huge margins throughout the entire campaign.